magmide/magmide/notes.md

 Overall the difference between "the-right-thing" and "worse-is-better" can be understood as the difference between upfront and marginal costs.
 Doing something right the first time is an upfront cost, and once paid decreases marginal costs *forever*.
 The main problem in software, and the reason "worse-is-better" has been winning in an environment of growth-focused viral capitalism, was that it was basically impossible in practice to actually do something the right way!
 Since our languages haven't ever supported automatic verification we could only hope to weakly attempt to understand what correct even meant and then actually implement it.
 This meant the cost to chase the truly right thing was unacceptably uncertain.

-Magma promises neither performance nor correctness nor consistency nor completeness, but instead promises the one thing that underlies all of those qualities: knowledge.
+Magmide promises neither performance nor correctness nor consistency nor completeness, but instead promises the one thing that underlies all of those qualities: knowledge.
 Complete and total formal knowledge about the program you're writing.
-Magma is simply a raw exposure of the basic elements of computing, in both the real sense of actual machine instructions and the ideal sense of formal logic.
+Magmide is simply a raw exposure of the basic elements of computing, in both the real sense of actual machine instructions and the ideal sense of formal logic.
 These basic elements can be combined in whatever way someone desires, even in the "worse-is-better" way!
-The main contribution of Magma is that the tradeoffs one makes can be made *and flagged*.
+The main contribution of Magmide is that the tradeoffs one makes can be made *and flagged*.
 Nothing is done without knowledge.

 If you can prove it you can do it